Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Introduction

-In this paper, we address this lack of understanding in the following way: We prove that training under-parameterized ReLU or LeakyReLU networks with one hidden layer using GD on a least-squares loss does not yield an universally consistent estimator if e.g.\ the common initialization method by \citet{he_delving_2015} is used.
+We prove that training under-parameterized ReLU or Leaky ReLU networks with one hidden layer using gradient descent (GD) on a least-squares loss does not yield an universally consistent estimator if e.g.\ the common initialization method by \citet{he_delving_2015} is used.
+To this end, we specify a large family of one-dimensional data-generating distributions $\Pdata$, for which we prove that the probability of getting stuck in a bad local minimum converges to one as the width of the network and the number of data points simultaneously go to infinity in a controlled manner.
+We further show that these one-dimensional distributions, when embedded into higher-dimensional spaces, also provide examples of inconsistency for NNs with multi-dimensional input.
 Moreover, we prove that there also exist a multitude of data sets for which over-parameterized versions of such NNs cannot be properly trained by gradient descent.

-Empirical investigations further show that stochastic gradient descent has the same shortcomings.
+We experimentally investigate the effect of deviating from our theoretically investigated assumptions by changing bias initialization, optimizer, network parameterization, and the dimensionality of the input distribution.
+We observe similar shortcomings of the zero bias initialization used in \citet{he_delving_2015} even with stochastic gradient descent and moderate-dimensional input distributions.
+In addition, our experimental results give rise to practical recommendations on ways to mitigate the investigated problems of zero bias initialization.

 This paper is an improved version of the first author's master's thesis \citep{holzmuller2019convergence}.